1 Peter 2 Lesson

 We serve God, and our actions must be different than those who serve the world.

-As Christians, our time on Earth is to be spent doing two things:
+As Christians, our time on earth is to be spent doing two things:

 By following Jesus’ example in suffering, we allow ourselves to be the light of the world, and the salt of the Earth that He created to be!
 (Mathew 5:13-16)